 The Brockway Prize, a biennial prize for poetry translations from the Dutch, has been awarded to Ard Posthuma.
 The prize was established by the Dutch Foundation for Literature and is worth 5,000 euro.
 It will be presented on 12 June during the Poetry International Festival in Rotterdam.

-The Man Booker International Prize (http://www NULL.themanbookerprize NULL.com/man-booker-international-prize-2015) has been awarded, in a ceremony at the Victoria and Albert Museum, to the Hungarian writer László Krasznahorkai, the first non-anglophone author to win since Ismail Kadaré in 2005.
+The International Man Booker Prize has been awarded, in a ceremony at the Victoria and Albert Museum, to the Hungarian writer László Krasznahorkai, the first non-anglophone author to win since Ismail Kadaré in 2005.
 The prize, worth £60,000, is awarded not for a single work but for a lifelong contribution to literature.
 The translators’ prize of £15,000 will be shared between Krasznahorkai’s translators, George Szirtes and Ottilie Mulzet.
 Comparing him to Kafka and Beckett, the chair of the judges, Marina Warner, described Krasznahorkai as ‘a visionary of extraordinary intensity and vocal range who captures the texture of present day existence in scenes that are terrifying, strange, appallingly comic, and often shatteringly beautiful’, adding that he had ‘been superbly served by his translators’. […]

-On 14 April, the London Book Fair, in partnership with the UK Publishers Association handed over International Excellence Awards (http://www NULL.londonbookfair NULL.co NULL.uk/en/Whats-On1/events/by-sector/2014-award-winners-list/) 2015 in 18 categories of international publishing.
+On 14 April, the London Book Fair, in partnership with the UK Publishers Association handed over International Excellence Awards 2015 in 18 categories of international publishing.

-The International Literary Translation Initiative Award went to the Taiwanese/Singaporean journal Asymptote (http://www NULL.asymptotejournal NULL.com/). →
+The International Literary Translation Initiative Award went to the Taiwanese/Singaporean journal Asymptote.

 The London Book Fair, in partnership with the UK Publishers Association, has announced the shortlists for International Excellence Awards 2015 in 18 categories of international publishing.

-Candidates for the International Literary Translation Initiative Award are Asymptote Journal (http://www NULL.asymptotejournal NULL.com/) (Taiwan), the Dutch Foundation of Literature (http://www NULL.letterenfonds NULL.nl/en/) (The Netherlands) and Paper Republic (http://paper-republic NULL.org/) (China). →
+Candidates for the International Literary Translation Initiative Award are Asymptote Journal (Taiwan), the Dutch Foundation of Literature (The Netherlands) and Paper Republic (China). […]

 On 25 February the Translation Prizes of the Society of Authors were presented in an award ceremony at Europe House, London.